 A brief history of communication at sea

 The technology that supports communication onboard has continued to evolve and improve throughout the years.
-In 1970 France, Claude Chappe developed the semaphores communication method.
+In the 1790’s, Claude Chappe, a French inventor, developed the semaphore communication method.
 It involved the use of two red and yellow flags that were placed in specific positions to convey letters or numbers to form a message.
-By the 1800s, this had been adopted into the marine industry as a fast and easy way to communicate between ships.
+By the 1800’s, this had been adopted into the marine industry as a fast and easy way to communicate between ships.

 Then, in 1872, Samuel Finley Breese Morse invented a communication system that encodes messages through a series of dots and dashes (also known as dits or dahs).
 This was taken on by the marine industry due to its long-reaching capabilities and speed.
 Specifically, during WW2, sailors relied on morse code to enable naval warships to share critical information.
 Over time and by the late 19th century, marine communication changed once again, morphing into Marine VHF Radio.
 This worldwide system of two-way radio communication is generally used for emergency situations at sea, allowing you to summon the Coastguard or other vessels of a situation.
 When improving safety, Digital Selective Calling (DSC) was also invented as a core part of the Global Maritime Distress Safety System.